-Many of us believe and attend church services without really answering this most fundamental of questions.
-John Ritenbaugh gives three reasons for worshipping our great and almighty God.
+Many believe and attend church services without really answering this most fundamental of questions.
+Here are three reasons for worshiping almighty God.

 What is worship?
 What should our attitude be in worship?
 How do we worship God?
 Our God is seeking people to worship Him in spirit and truth!

 Many fail to perceive the difference between the first and second commandments.
-John Ritenbaugh explains that the second defines the way we are to worship the true God.
+The second commandment defines the way we are to worship the true God.

-God has invited us into a love relationship--one in which He has already shown Himself to be absolutely faithful.
+God has invited us into a love relationship—one in which He has already shown Himself to be absolutely faithful.
 If we truly love Him, severing our affections with this world, we will meet the demands of becoming holy.
 God's Holy Spirit enables us to. . .

 Members of God's church usually come home from the Feast of Tabernacles with renewed strength.
 Yet, some fall away each year.
 Here's how to stay the course.